GeekyAnts/nativebase-docs/docs/buildingTabView.md

 A cross-platform Tab View component for React Native

-## Example:
+## Example

 Here is an example to show how easily and quickly we can use [react-native-tab-view](https://www.npmjs.com/package/react-native-tab-view) in NB.

 ```SnackPlayer name=TabView dependencies=react-native-linear-gradient,react-native-tab-view,react-native-pager-view@5.0.12